Oregon Caregiver Requirements

 Complete Background Checks & Screening

 The hiring agency initiates and pays for these checks.
-All must clear before the caretaker has any client contact.
+All must clear before the caregiver has any client contact.

 State and national criminal records check via Oregon State Police